Quince

-The quince (/'kwɪns/; Cydonia oblonga) is the sole member of the genus Cydonia in the Malinae subtribe (which also contains apples and pears, among other fruits) of the Rosaceae family.
+The quince (/'kwɪns/; Cydonia oblonga) is the sole member of the genus Cydonia in the Malinae subtribe (which contains apples, pears, and other fruits) of the Rosaceae family.
 It is a deciduous tree that bears hard, aromatic bright golden-yellow pome fruit, similar in appearance to a pear.
 Ripe quince fruits are hard, tart, and astringent.
-They are seldom eaten raw, but are processed into marmalade, jam, paste (known as quince cheese) or alcoholic beverages.
+They are eaten raw or processed into jam, quince cheese, or alcoholic drinks.

-The quince tree is also grown as an ornamental plant for its attractive pale pink blossoms and other ornamental qualities.
+The quince tree is sometimes grown as an ornamental plant for its attractive pale pink blossoms and as a miniature bonsai plant.
+In ancient Greece, the word for quince was used ribaldly by poets such as Aristophanes to signify teenage breasts.